https://indianmasterminds.com

 While digital innovation has transformed urban consumer services, NBPDCL has also focused on improving accessibility in rural areas.

 Traditionally, consumers had to travel to district headquarters during fixed hours on designated days to present their grievances before senior officials.
-To decentralise this process, the company launched the Sahyog Shivir Initiative in May 2026.
-Under this programme, utility teams visit village panchayats on the first and third Tuesday of every month, resolving complaints on the spot.
+To decentralise this process, the state government launched the Sahyog Shivir Initiative in May 2026.
+Under this programme, utility teams along with other departments visit village panchayats on the first and third Tuesday of every month, resolving complaints on the spot.

 Alongside this, the 1912 customer care helpline provides round-the-clock assistance, while a two-tier Consumer Grievance Redressal Forum (CGRF) ensures that complaints are systematically addressed.